vinil-v/nexis/README.md

 <img src="https://github.com/vinil-v/nexis/blob/main/images/nexis-logo.png"  width="50%" height="50%">

 ## Description
-Nexis, a blend of "next" and "axis," signifies an intelligent assistant for future coding solutions, transforming the interaction between high-performance computing (HPC) and artificial intelligence (AI) engineers and their systems.
-This advanced command-line interface (CLI) tool integrates AI capabilities into the traditional CLI environment, revolutionizing troubleshooting, coding, and information retrieval for a smarter, more interactive, and efficient process.
+Introducing **Nexis**: a fusion of "next" and "axis," representing the future of intelligent coding solutions.
+Nexis transforms the way developers and engineers interact with their systems through the command line interface.
+This advanced command-line interface (CLI) tool seamlessly integrates AI capabilities into the traditional CLI environment, revolutionizing troubleshooting, coding, and information retrieval for a smarter, more interactive, and efficient workflow.

+### Challenges Faced by Engineers and Developers:

+**Maintaining Focus:**
+- Traditional web searches require opening multiple tabs and navigating through numerous documents, which is time-consuming and exhausting.
+This process leads to frustration and focus issues for engineers and developers.
+- With Nexis, you don't have to leave the CLI.
+You can create scripts, search for information, or debug without switching interfaces, increasing focus and saving time.

+**Information Overload:**
+- When searching for topics, errors, or solutions, developers encounter an overwhelming amount of documents on the web.
+Finding the right information is crucial and should be readily accessible.
+- Nexis addresses this by providing relevant information directly within the CLI, ensuring developers have immediate access to what they need.

+**Efficient Information Retrieval:**
+- In today's data-rich environment, extracting specific and relevant information can be extremely challenging.
+- Nexis quickly delivers concise and pertinent information, streamlining the search process for engineers and developers.

+**AI-Powered Troubleshooting, Search, and Coding:**
+- Nexis, powered by Azure OpenAI GPT-3.5-turbo, acts as an assistant within your CLI.
+You can ask questions, search for information, debug issues, and write code without leaving the command line.
+- Traditionally, the CLI was limited to basic bash completion and utilities, but Nexis revolutionizes it by integrating advanced AI capabilities directly into the CLI environment.

 <img src="https://github.com/vinil-v/nexis/blob/main/images/nexis_simulation.gif" >